 In accordance with the provisions of the Accountability of Tax Dollars Act of 2002 (ATDA) (Pub.
 L. No. 107-289), we have audited CAVC's financial statements.
-CAVC's financial statements comprise the balance sheets as of September 30, 2022, and 2021; the related statements of net cost, changes in net position, and budgetary resources for the fiscal years then ended; and the related notes to the financial statements.
-In our opinion, CAVC's financial statements present fairly, in all material respects, CAVC's financial position as of September 30, 2022, and 2021, and its net costs of operations, changes in net position, and budgetary resources for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.
+CAVC's financial statements comprise the balance sheets as of September 30, 2023, and 2022; the related statements of net cost, changes in net position, budgetary resources, and statement of custodial activity for the fiscal years then ended; and the related notes to the financial statements.
+In our opinion, CAVC's financial statements present fairly, in all material respects, CAVC's financial position as of September 30, 2023, and 2022, and its net costs of operations, changes in net position, budgetary resources, and statement of custodial activity for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.